status-im/specs/docs/stable/2-account.md

 ## Introduction

 The core concept of an account in Status is a set of cryptographic keypairs.
 Namely, the combination of the following:
-1. a whisper chat identity keypair
+1. a Waku chat identity keypair
 1. a set of cryptocurrency wallet keypairs

 Everything else associated with the contact is either verified or derived from the above items, including: